HadisDaqiq/Al-Calendar/README.md

 We don't need multiuser capabilities or data persistence.
 Everything will be in the same timezone.
 Unless otherwise instructed by you through `notes.md`, this will be tested in the context of one person starting up the project, creating and editing meetings, and expecting the calendar state to last for the duration of the testing session.

 This `create-react-app` base is provided as a convenience, but you are free to change anything about it or discard it.
-Just make sure to have instructions in `notes.md` for how to setup and test your project.
+Just make sure to have instructions in `notes.md` for how to set up and test your project.

 ## GPT-3 Usage